 Representative international experience has included:

-- Las Vegas Sands in connection with various international projects.
-Our work in 2009 included various tasks in connection with the development of the Marina Bay Sands Integrated Resort in Singapore, which will include hotel, gaming, retail, convention center and cultural components and will be the only gaming facility on the Singapore mainland; the development and contemplated sale of Four Seasons private residences in Macau; amendments to Las Vegas Sands' existing $3.3 billion Macau credit facility and negotiations in connection with a contemplated new $1.75 billion construction loan for the development of additional casino resorts on the Cotai Strip in Macau.
+- Las Vegas Sands in various international projects, including the development of the Marina Bay Sands Integrated Resort in Singapore, which will include hotel, gaming, retail, convention center and cultural components and will be the only gaming facility on the Singapore mainland; the development and contemplated sale of Four Seasons private residences in Macau; amendments to Las Vegas Sands' existing $3.3 billion Macau credit facility; and negotiations in connection with a contemplated new $1.75 billion construction loan for the development of additional casino resorts on the Cotai Strip in Macau.

 - Government of Hong Kong in joint venture development, financing and land reclamation and infrastructure agreements with Disney for Hong Kong Disneyland.

 - Cell C (Pty) Ltd in the sale of up to 1,400 of its existing communications towers and up to 1,800 additional communications towers that are either under construction or will be constructed, to American Tower Corporation for an aggregate purchase price of approximately $430 million.
 This precedent-setting transaction is the first large sale-leaseback of communications towers to be announced in South Africa.
 Cell C, with more than seven million subscribers, will be an anchor tenant on each of the towers purchased.